CortexIntelligentAutomation/docs/content/en/docs/2025.9/Guides/user-guides/user-interfaces/gateway/Admin/Authentication.md

 The fields available in the OIDC form are:

 * `Provider Type` – the OIDC provider type.
 Currently, only Microsoft is the OIDC provider supported.
-* `Identifier` – Free-format, friendly unique name for this provider
+* `Identifier` – free-format, friendly unique name for this provider.
-* `Display Name` – the text displayed in the {{% ctx %}} Gateway sign-in button
+* `Display Name` – the text displayed in the {{% ctx %}} Gateway sign-in button.
-* `Authority` – the URL for authentication to which to send authentication requests
+* `Authority` – the URL for authentication to which to send authentication requests.
 * `Tenant Identifier` – the Microsoft Entra Tenant ID for the organisation managing authentication.
 * `Client Identifier` – the unique identifier to identify the {{% ctx %}} Gateway application to the authentication provider.
 * `Client Secret` – the client secret that validate the Client Identifier to the authentication provider.